ahmadawais/Gutenberg-Boilerplate/README.md

 ## ⚡️ Getting Started

-Install the [Gutenberg](https://wordpress.org/plugins/gutenberg/) WordPress plugin and then download and install [Gutenberg Boilerplate Zip](https://github.com/ahmadawais/Gutenberg-Boilerplate/archive/master.zip).
-Now read the source code! 💯
+1. ✅ Install & activate the [Gutenberg](https://wordpress.org/plugins/gutenberg/) WordPress plugin
+2. ✅ Then download and install/activate this [Gutenberg Boilerplate plugin](https://github.com/ahmadawais/Gutenberg-Boilerplate/archive/master.zip) ← Just click this link to download.
+3. 🙊 All blocks added by this boilerplate are prefixed with `GB` as in Gutenberg-Boilerplate.
+Take a look at the GIFs below to see how to try 'em out.
+4. 🎯 To try the ESNext block, i.e. `02-basic-esnext` go to it's directory i.e.  `gutenberg-boilerpalte/block/02-basic-esnext` and run `npm install`.
+Make sure you have [Node and npm installed](https://nodejs.org/en/download/).
+Then in the `02-basic-esnext` directory run `npm run dev` for development or `npm run build` to build the production code.
+4. 💯 Now read the source code to learn how to build blocks.
+It's heavily documented.

-To get started read the blog post I wrote → [Gutenberg Boilerplate For Third-Party Custom Blocks](https://ahmadawais.com/gutenberg-boilerplate/).
+> RECOMMENDED READING: Read the blog post I wrote → [Gutenberg Boilerplate For Third-Party Custom Blocks](https://ahmadawais.com/gutenberg-boilerplate/).

 ## ⚡️ What Can You Learn?